Diamonds Are Forever (film): Plot

 Bond climbs to the Whyte House's top floor to confront Whyte.
 He is instead met by two identical Blofelds, who use an electronic voice synthesiser to sound like Whyte when communicating with the outside world.
 Bond kills one of the Blofelds, who turns out to be a look-alike.
 He is then knocked out by gas, picked up by Wint and Kidd, taken out to Las Vegas Valley, placed in a pipeline and left to die.
 Bond escapes, then calls Blofeld, using another voice synthesiser to pose as Saxby.
 He locates Whyte's desert home, defeats bodyguards, and rescues Whyte.
 Meanwhile, Blofeld abducts Tiffany.
 With Whyte's help, Bond raids the laboratory and uncovers Blofeld's plot to use the diamonds to create a laser satellite, which has already been sent into orbit.
 With the satellite, Blofeld destroys nuclear weapons installations in the United States, the Soviet Union and China, then proposes an international auction for global nuclear supremacy.

 Whyte identifies an oil rig off the coast of Baja California as Blofeld's base of operations.
 After Bond's attempt to change the cassette containing the satellite control codes fails, Leiter and the CIA launch a helicopter attack on the rig.
-Blofeld tries to escape in a midget submarine.
-Bond gains control of its launch crane and uses the submarine as a wrecking ball, destroying the satellite control room and the base.
+Blofeld tries to escape in a midget submarine, but Bond gains control of its launch crane and uses the submarine as a wrecking ball, destroying the satellite control room, the base and presumably killing Blofeld for good.
 Bond and Tiffany head for Britain on an ocean liner, where Wint and Kidd pose as room-service waiters to serve them a dinner with a time-bomb hidden in a cake.
 Bond, however, unravels their disguise.
 They attack Bond, who sets Kidd on fire, making him jump overboard.
 Bond then throws Wint overboard holding the bomb, which explodes seconds after.
 Seeing Blofeld's satellite still in orbit in the sky, Tiffany asks Bond if they can get the diamonds back to Earth.